avintro123/Parkinson-Detection-Web-App/README.md

-# Parkinson-Web-App
+# Parkinson Detection (Web-App)

+In order to enhance the standard of patient care, machine learning is being leveraged in this project to evaluate and manipulate healthcare data.
+In the backend, advanced ML algorithms have been used to diagnose Parkinson's disease.
+Then, a good amount of advanced features were included in the front-end to make this web application simple to use.
+Simply, This web app helps to predict the Parkinson disease (status) of a patient.
+It can be used any medical test center for fast track there report generator.

 To know more about Parkinson Disease visit https://www.nhs.uk/conditions/parkinsons-disease/

-This web app helps to predict the Parkinson disease (status) of a patient.
-It can be used any medical test center for fast track there report generator.

 * Only by uploading an input csv containg all the required reports, a detailed updated csv file including the patient status can be generated easily.